Xennials: Characteristics and traits

-Anna Garvey characterized U.S members of this group as having had an "AOL adolescence" and as being from "the last gasp of a time before sexting, Facebook shaming, and constant communication".
-Dustin Monke of The Dickinson Press described those born in the early 1980s as having early adulthoods which were impacted by the events of the September 11 attacks and the Iraq War.
-Sarah Stankorb has also pointed out that most Xennials were already on the job market when the Great Recession hit.
+Dustin Monke of The Dickinson Press described those born in the early 1980s as having early adulthoods being impacted by the events of the September 11 attacks and the Iraq War.

 "There are common experiences," explains Almudena Moreno, sociologist at the University of Valladolid and co-author of the Youth Report in Spain 2012, "and one of the differences between generations can be access to technological instruments, which provide a common living context."
 This context also influences how we relate to others.
-According to Australian sociologist, Dan Woodman, "The theory goes that the Xennials dated, and often formed ongoing relationships, pre-social media.
+According to Australian sociologist Dan Woodman, "[t]he theory goes that the Xennials dated, and often formed ongoing relationships, pre-social media.
 They usually weren't on Tinder or Grindr, for their first go at dating at least.
 They called up their friends and the person they wanted to ask out on a landline phone, hoping that it wasn't their intended date's parent who picked up."
 Woodman has referred to Xennials as a "cross-over generation" crediting this concept to journalists writing about individuals born during the cusp years, saying that this idea sounds plausible with respect to generations because "the divisions we use aren’t particularly robust.
 They tend to be imported from North America without much thought, built arbitrarily around the Boomers, and capture changes that often don’t have clear inflection points, so dates can vary."
-Although he warns that an entire cohort of people will not have one set of characteristics or experiences.
-Woodman also says, "Clearly the idea resonates with a lot of people who felt left out by the usual categorizations."
+However, he warns that an entire cohort of people will not have one set of characteristics or experiences.
+Woodman also says: "Clearly the idea resonates with a lot of people who felt left out by the usual categorizations."
 This does not mean that these terms have no value.
-As Woodman explains, paraphrasing philosopher José Ortega y Gasset, "we are formed by the time in which we live," especially by the experiences of our youth, "which determine our lives and can create new political movements."
+As Woodman explains, paraphrasing philosopher José Ortega y Gasset, "we are formed by the time in which we live", especially by the experiences of our youth, "which determine our lives and can create new political movements".

+According to author Lesley Prosko, Xennials "have the cynicism of Gen Xers, but also the positivity of millenials."
+She also states that "Xennials often felt controlled by their helicopter parents throughout their own childhood, evolving into 'drone parents' whereby they are always nearby but don't direct their children ..."

+Authors Hannah Ubl, Lisa Walden and Debra Arbit stated that events such as the 1993 World Trade Center bombing, the Columbine shootings or Princess Diana's death were influential events that shaped these cuspers.

+Jonathan Heaf, writing for GQ UK magazine, stated that Xennials "were born too early to be wafty, moany, experience-obsessed millennials, yet born too late to be grouped together with the rave-hardened gen Xs."

+Christopher Dwyer, writing for Psychology Today, described Xennials as "Ninja Turtle–loving, neon-color clothes–wearing, pog-smashing, NES-controller bashing, Hulkamaniacs who had become teenagers when the Spice Girls took over the world and who entered adulthood as the World Trade Center was attacked."